dervalp/cosyJS/README.md

 ##Dealing with Data

-As you can see, there is nothing talking about Data, cosy lets you defined how you where and how you want to fetch you Data.
-The ID is to extend the APP object and to create a REST API using express.
+As you can see, there is nothing related to Data communcation, cosy lets you defined how and where you want to fetch your Data.
+The idea is to extend the APP object and to create a REST API using express.
 Hence, in your component, you will be able to fetch the data you want.

+TODO: We will try to find an easy way for you to work "out of the box" with a REST Api.

+##Conclusion

+As you can see, this is an ambitious project and currently you are just able to produced really basic website with it but we are working hard to enhance this and you are welcome to contribute to the project.